yig/graphics101-imageprocessing/README.md

 * Build and run and test that it is working correctly.
 Qt Creator has a great debugger.

-* Run the following commands on the provided example images (replace `balls` with the name of each example).
+* You can run the following commands on the provided example images (replace `balls` with the name of each example).

         ./imageprocessing grey balls.png balls-grey.png